satishdotpatel/satishdotpatel.github.io/_posts/2022-03-16-openstack-ansible-glance-with-glusterfs.markdown

 ### Prerequisit

-3 x Infra nodes (openstack-ansible based deployment)
+* 3 x Infra nodes (openstack-ansible based deployment)

+This is how it will looks from 3000ft.

 ![<img>](/assets/images/2022-03-16-openstack-ansible-glance-with-glusterfs/osa-glance-glusterfs.png){: width="400" }